-I am originally from Brazil and lived in Germany from the age of 12 year old before moving to the UK for my undergratuate studies in Molecular Medicine at the University of Sussex in 2009.
-In 2013 I completed an MSc in Preventive Cardiology at Imperial College London before moving to Leeds to start 4-year European Research Council (ERC) funded PhD project on modulation of sugar transport by facilitative glucose transporters (GLUTs) using polyphenols and the possible benefit of these effects for diabetic patients.
+I am originally from Brazil and lived in Germany from the age of 12 years old before moving to the UK for my undergratuate studies in Molecular Medicine at the University of Sussex in 2009.
+In 2013, I completed an MSc in Preventive Cardiology at Imperial College London before moving to Leeds to start a 4-year European Research Council (ERC) funded PhD project on modulation of sugar transport by facilitative glucose transporters (GLUTs) using polyphenols, investigating the possible benefit of these effects for diabetic patients.

 - DTSD Operational Team Postdoctoral Representative

 My research focuses on understanding the mechanisms involved in the development of thrombosis and how to prevent thrombosis from occuring without increasing patients’ risk of bleeding.